MKT035/MKT035/README.md

 # Hi there 👋

 ## About Me
-I am Mayank Kumar, a 24-year-old, Computational Linguistics student at the University of Tuebingen.

-I have considerable knowledge in the Data Analytics field, and I am enthralled by Machine Learning and its applications and advancements.
-I am equipped with the knowledge of Python, SQL and R and the core concepts of Machine Learning and am fluent in languages such as English, Hindi, Maithili, and I am learning a bit of German as well.
+I am Mayank Kumar, a Risk Analyst with expertise in LLM development, AI-driven tools, and data analytics.
+Proficient in Python, Power BI, and Palantir Foundry, with hands-on experience in creating GPT-based solutions for risk assessment and business automation.
+Skilled in optimizing processes and delivering impactful solutions.

 ### Here are some important link/information about me -